GaneshRavi22/recommendation-engine/readme.md

 * Right and click on 'Run' option on the _item_item_sim_recommender.py_ file from the project window.

 ### Running from the Terminal
-* Python 2.x and PIP should already be installed on the machine.
+* Python 2.x and pip should already be installed on the machine.
 * Install the requirements from the _requirements.txt_ file, suing the command
 ```
 pip install -r requirements.txt
 ```
+You might have to use sudo, if the user does not have enough permissions to install packages.
 * Execute the python file using the command
 ```
 python item_item_sim_recommender.py